 Amitabh Bachchan has called his

-belated Hollywood debut in The Great Gatsby
+belated Hollywood debut in The Great Gatsby "just a friendly

 gesture" but would not mind doing an encore if he comes across